Lennar Stock Is Believed To Be Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-It is always important to check the financial strength of a company before buying its stock.
-Investing in companies with poor financial strength have a higher risk of permanent loss.
-Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
-Lennar has a cash-to-debt ratio of 0.38, which is in the middle range of the companies in Homebuilding & Construction industry.
-The overall financial strength of Lennar is 5 out of 10, which indicates that the financial strength of Lennar is fair.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Lennar has a cash-to-debt ratio of 0.44, which is in the middle range of the companies in Homebuilding & Construction industry.
+GuruFocus ranks the overall financial strength of Lennar at 5 out of 10, which indicates that the financial strength of Lennar is fair.
 This is the debt and cash of Lennar over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 Lennar has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $23.3 billion and earnings of $9.79 a share.
-Its operating margin is 15.31%, which ranks better than 79% of the companies in Homebuilding & Construction industry.
-Overall, the profitability of Lennar is ranked 8 out of 10, which indicates strong profitability.
+Over the past twelve months, the company had a revenue of $24.5 billion and earnings of $10.79 a share.
+Its operating margin is 16.45%, which ranks better than 82% of the companies in Homebuilding & Construction industry.
+Overall, GuruFocus ranks the profitability of Lennar at 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of Lennar over the past years:

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus’ research has found that growth is closely correlated with the long-term performance of a company’s stock.
-If a company’s business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-Lennar’s 3-year average revenue growth rate is better than 72% of the companies in Homebuilding & Construction industry.
-Lennar’s 3-year average EBITDA growth rate is 20.9%, which ranks better than 77% of the companies in Homebuilding & Construction industry.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Lennar is 10.9%, which ranks better than 72% of the companies in Homebuilding & Construction industry.
+The 3-year average EBITDA growth rate is 20.9%, which ranks better than 77% of the companies in Homebuilding & Construction industry.

-One can also evaluate a company’s profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, Lennar’s ROIC is 10.41 while its WACC came in at 8.24.
+We want to have the return on invested capital higher than the weighted cost of capital.
+For the past 12 months, Lennar’s return on invested capital is 11.68, and its cost of capital is 8.33.
 The historical ROIC vs WACC comparison of Lennar is shown below:

-In closing, the stock of Lennar (NYSE:LEN, 30-year Financials) is believed to be significantly overvalued.
+To conclude, The stock of Lennar (NYSE:LEN.B, 30-year Financials) shows every sign of being significantly overvalued.
 The company's financial condition is fair and its profitability is strong.
 Its growth ranks better than 77% of the companies in Homebuilding & Construction industry.
 To learn more about Lennar stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.